mbedard0/mbedard0/README.md

 ### Hi, I'm Meiling👋

 I'm a software engineer based in New York City.
 I build apps with JavaScript and Python.
-I used to be a writer and worked in marketing, but now I mostly just write code.
+I used to be a writer and worked in marketing, but now I mostly write code.
 I love soccer and food and making apps that combine those interests.

 ---
 <div align="center">